 Personal use only

-Your passcode is for your use only.
+Your passcode is for your use or for someone you have authorised .
 You must not disclose it to any other person, even if that other person is a family member or a friend.

 We will never ask you to disclose your passcode to us.